confluentinc/ksql/docs/developer-guide/serialization.rst

     CREATE STREAM x (f0 INT, f1 STRING) WITH (VALUE_FORMAT='JSON', ...);
     CREATE STREAM y AS SELECT f0 FROM x;

-The second statement defines a stream with only a single field in the value: ``f0`` and uses the JSON format.
+The second statement defines a stream with only a single field in the value, named ``f0``, and uses the JSON format.
 When writing out result to Kafka KSQL would persist a row where ``f0`` had the value ``10`` as a JSON object: